Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Baghdad (ORBI)/Baghdad.md

 !!! phraseology
     **ABC**: Baghdad Tower, ABC holding short P2 runway 33L.
-    **ORBI_TWR**: ABC, Baghdad Tower, cleared to operate in the circuit area not above altitude 3000ft, left hand circuits report on the downwind, surface winds 320 degrees 5 knots, cleared for take-off runway 33L.
+    **BI ADC**: ABC, Baghdad Tower, cleared to operate in the circuit area not above altitude 3000ft, left hand circuits report on the downwind, surface winds 320 degrees 5 knots, cleared for take-off runway 33L.
     **ABC**: Cleared to operate in the circuit area not above altitude 3000ft, will report on the left downwind, cleared for take-off runway 33L, ABC.

 VFR Circuits shall **not** be permitted at the aerodrome during times of increased IFR departure or arrival activity.